GRAnimated/Fireboard2/README.md

 1) Make PMs like threads
 2) When msgread=1 in the database, show "Conversation read by:'.$readUser.';"
 3) Fix proxy protection, use SFS' tor JSON check.
+(DONE)
 4) Finish the name search, AJAX file
 5) Use an AJAX name search request to suggest usernames in sendprivate
 6) Port quite a lot of old ABXD plugins
 7) Fix the Post +1 plugin, aka add the list plus ones page
 8) Fix rewritten links
 9) Implement a warning system
-10) Make a discord plugin, where you enter your discord link and it embeds it in an iframe
+10) Make a discord plugin, where you enter your discord link and it embeds it in an iframe (DONE)
 11) Make it easier to add forum moderators, like on ABXD
 12) Add a few different layouts and the ability to choose between them <ul>
 <li>Acmlmboard</li>